The Employees

-The Employees is a novel by Danish writer Olga Ravn published October 1, 2020.
-The novel has since been translated into English by Martin Aitken.
+The Employees is a novel by Danish writer Olga Ravn published May 24 2018.
+An English translation by Martin Aitken was published October 1 2020.
 The novel details the interactions between human and android crew members aboard a futuristic spacecraft as they encounter and react to a series of mysterious alien objects.

 Plot

 Summary

 Sometime in the future, a mixed group of humans and human-like androids are sent to research a succession of alien objects that they obtain from the planet “New Discovery”, which is located very far from Earth.
 Their ship (The Six Thousand Ship) orbits above the planet's surface.
 The corporation in charge of the ship sends a group of impartial mediators to conduct an 18 month long interview of the ship's workers to see the impact these objects have on the crew.
 Tensions rise between the crew's two factions as the objects begin to inspire profound emotional reactions.
 The objects are all rich sensory articles, which sharply contrast to the insipid, antiseptic lifestyle aboard the ship.
 The crew members begin to question the meanings of their lives beyond work.
 Following the final collection of the crew members' statements, the authoritative committee which employs them disintegrates the biological material aboard the ship, including both the humans and the humanoids, citing the effects the strange objects had on the crew.